-I think I have now realized that a truly strong person is one who lives the life God has given him or her straight from the heart.
+I think I have now realized that a truly strong person lives the life God has given him or her straight from the heart.
 In realizing this, I can now respect my mother.

 And this moves me to rethink the way I work as a psychiatrist.